awsdocs/amazon-eventbridge-user-guide/doc_source/eb-pipes.md

 By default, EventBridge invokes enrichments synchronously because it must wait for a response from the enrichment before invoking the target\.
 Similarly, for pipes with ordered sources, targets are synchronously invoked because a response from the target is needed before proceeding to the next event\.

-If an source doesn't enforce order, such as a standard Amazon SQS queue, EventBridge can invoke a supported target synchronously or asynchronously\.
+If a source doesn't enforce order, such as a standard Amazon SQS queue, EventBridge can invoke a supported target synchronously or asynchronously\.

 With Lambda functions and Step Functions state machines, you can configure the invocation type\.